marcosmarp/securitize-client/readme.md

 # CI/CD

 You can find the API live at [https://securitize-client.onrender.com](https://securitize-client.onrender.com).
+Please note that the API of this project is hosted on a free tier and may take a minute to load.